STM32-Microcontroller/Code-Examples-Project-Files/README.md

-# Hier finden sie die kompletten Projektdateien zu den Codebeispielen im Buch STM32-Mikrocontroller Programmieren in C
+# Here you can find the complete project files for the code examples in the book STM32 Microcontroller Programming in C